-Social media, online review portals, email and other forms of digital communications have torn down the walls that once separated customers from businesses.
-Customers no longer have to accept waiting on hold on a customer service line to ask questions.
-They can post the question publicly and get responses in minutes.
+Social media, online review portals, email marketing, and other digital communications have torn down the walls that once separated customers from businesses.
+Customers no longer have to accept waiting on hold on a customer service line to ask questions, and they can post the question publicly and get responses in minutes.
 More importantly, they can share their experience using a company’s offerings with the rest of the online world.

-Rather than shun this reality, savvy businesses are leaning into the opportunities for more direct, instant exchanges with customers as a means to address their questions and concerns, and to glean valuable feedback that can inform their upcoming offerings.
+Rather than shun this reality, savvy businesses are leaning into the opportunities for more direct, instant exchanges with customers to address their questions and concerns and glean valuable feedback that can inform their upcoming offerings.

-Here are some strategies that can help you keep your existing customers satisfied and coming back:
+Here are some strategies to help you keep your existing customers satisfied and coming back.

 Embrace Customer Feedback

-It’s essential to establish tools and practices that encourage customers to provide continuous feedback.
+Establishing tools and practices that encourage customers to provide continuous feedback is essential.
 A way to do this is to set up easy lines of communication online and ensure that you respond to customers’ posts quickly.

-With surveys, it’s wise to let customers post anonymously, which ensures they will provide honest answers.
-It’s that honest level of feedback that will ultimately help you improve your business and customer retention.
+With surveys, it’s wise to let customers post anonymously, ensuring they will provide honest answers.
+That honest level of feedback will ultimately help you improve your business and customer retention.

-And speaking of social media, it’s essential to keep tabs on what’s being said about your company on the major sites, especially online review portals.
+In regards to social media, it is essential to keep tabs on what’s being said about your company on the major sites, especially online review portals.
 Some customers may look for answers by posting on your own social media pages, which you should be able to easily spot and then provide a response to ensure they’re satisfied.
 But in many cases, customers will give feedback without directly messaging or linking to your company’s social media account.

-It may seem daunting to track what anyone is saying about your company online, but there are tools that enable you to automate this task by seeking out when your company is mentioned.
+It may seem daunting to track what anyone is saying about your company online, but some tools enable you to automate this task by seeking out when your company is mentioned.

 Seeking out and monitoring customer feedback is only part of the customer retention equation.
-To close the loop on this effectively, you have to make it a priority to respond on a timely basis, even if it’s just to inform them that you’re working on their request.
+To close the loop on this effectively, you have to prioritize responding on a timely basis, even inform them that you’re working on their request.
 The goal is to make sure customers feel their concerns are being taken seriously.

 It also pays to be proactive.
-Set up a regular schedule of outreach, whether via email or other forms of direct contact, to invite customers to share questions or concerns they may have before you roll out a new offering.
-This is also a good opportunity to pitch customers on this new product or service.
+Set up a regular outreach schedule, whether via email or other forms of direct contact, to invite customers to share questions or concerns they may have before you roll out a new offering.
+This is also an excellent opportunity to pitch this new product or service to customers.

-A customer loyalty program is another tried and true way of increasing customer retention, and digital communications technology has made this easier than ever.
+A customer loyalty program is another tried and true way of increasing customer retention, and digital communications technology has made this more accessible than ever.

-A loyalty program will pay off in the end, because studies show it can cost five times more to acquire a new customer than to retain an existing one.
+A loyalty program will pay off because studies show it can cost five times more to acquire a new customer than to retain an existing one.
 And according to one study, a 5% increase in customer retention can increase profit by more than 25%.

 Offer Flexible Payment Options

-Focusing on staying adaptable with payment methods, social media engagement and other forms of technology-driven outreach shows your customers that you’re keeping their needs and preferences in mind.
-And that goes a long way to ensuring they keep coming back.
+Focusing on staying adaptable with payment methods, social media engagement, and other forms of technology-driven outreach shows your customers that you’re keeping their needs and preferences in mind.
+And that goes a long way to ensure they keep coming back.